 AUSTIN MOORE

-At Surgival fwe manufacture the improved version that was subsequently developed, known as the Austin Moore prosthesis, which is still currently used in femoral neck fractures.
+At Surgival we manufacture the improved version that was developed later, known as the Austin Moore prosthesis.
+This type of implant is still used today in femoral neck fractures.

 Specifications